wp-plugins/add-meta-tags/readme.txt

  - Added support for the [Sitelinks Search Box](https://developers.google.com/structured-data/slsb-overview).
  - A new **template tag** that generates a *semantic breadcrumb trail* (contains Schema.org microdata) has been implemented.
 Please check the description page for more information about how to use the template tag. (props to Nicolaie Szabadkai for ideas and feedback)
  - Added support for the customization (via filter) of the `itemref` attribute of the main Schema.org object.
 This way other entities, such as a semantic breadcrumb trail or semantic comments/reviews, can be connected to the main Schema.org entity of the web page.
 Check the information about the breadcrumbs on the description page, which also has all the itemref relevant information.
- - Added [example 16](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Add-Meta-Tags_Cookbook#Example-16-Extend-the-Organization-properties) to help users add extra social profile links, a postal address and some contact points to the `Organization` object.
+ - Added [example](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Metadata_Customization#Extend-the-Organization-properties) to help users add extra social profile links, a postal address and some contact points to the `Organization` object.
 Make sure you check it out.
 - [2.8.6](http://www.codetrax.org/versions/286)
  - Added filter `amt_sanitize_description_extra` filter hook for user-defined description sanitization filtering.
  - Added filter `amt_sanitize_keywords_extra` filter hook for user-defined keywords sanitization filtering.